marilyndsza/FinFusion-V2/README.md

   <img src="Screenshots/Insights page.png" width="800"/>
 </p>

-🧠## Machine Learning and Intelligence Layer
+## 🧠Machine Learning and Intelligence Layer

 FinFusion includes an LSTM-based forecasting pipeline that uses historical spending sequences to simulate likely future spending behavior.
 The model is designed to learn temporal patterns from transaction history, such as recurring spikes, day-based rhythm, and broader spending drift.